Flying squirrels are one of the two squirrels in Georgia (the other is the gray squirrel) that account for most of the annoyance that squirrels cause.

 Flying squirrel damage to a Marietta home

-Flying squirrel entry gap in an Atlanta home
+Flying squirrel hole in roof of an Atlanta home

-Flying squirrel droppings in an attic in Marietta
+Flying squirrel droppings in an attic in Atlanta

 Rid-A-Critter has the tools and personnel to handle any flying squirrel control job, so please call us today.